-FATHER, MOTHER & SON… for seven days (3rd of 7 parts)
+Father, Mother & Son… for just seven days (3rd of 7 parts)

-3rd Day (Thursday)
+Day 3 (Thursday)

 The joyful ride from Tuesday to most part of Wednesday abruptly ended when the lady of my house was ready to give up her one-day old motherhood.
-My heart bled for Marc Andrei…
+My heart bled for Marc Andrei.

 As always, I prayed that may the best thing happen to Marc Andrei that day.

-At around 6:30 PM, I walked towards the center of the town.
+I was supposed to be home by 5:00 PM.
+But how would I feel in a “Marc Andrei-less home” and seeing there the fickle-minded spirit that caused his disappearance.
+At around 6:30 that afternoon, I walked towards the center of the town.
 Luckily, I chanced upon old friends in a food stall.
-I begged that they accompany me at least for an hour and listened to my plight.
-They heeded my supplication.
+I begged that they accompany me at least for an hour and listen to what I had to say.
+They did so.

 Not five, not ten, but more than twenty times that she pleaded that we take Marc Andrei back.
 I did not say a word anymore, I just responded by shaking my head.